Echo-Stream/terraform-provider-echostream/docs/resources/processor_function.md

 page_title: "echostream_processor_function Resource - terraform-provider-echostream"
 subcategory: ""
 description: |-
-  ProcessorFunctions https://docs.echo.stream/docs/processor-node#processor-function provide reusable message processing and are used in either a ProcessorNode or a CrossTenantSendingNode
+  ProcessorFunctions https://docs.echo.stream/docs/processor-node#processor-function provide reusable message processing and are used in either a ProcessorNode or a CrossTenantSendingNode.
 ---

 # echostream_processor_function (Resource)

-[ProcessorFunctions](https://docs.echo.stream/docs/processor-node#processor-function) provide reusable message processing and are used in either a ProcessorNode or a CrossTenantSendingNode
+[ProcessorFunctions](https://docs.echo.stream/docs/processor-node#processor-function) provide reusable message processing and are used in either a ProcessorNode or a CrossTenantSendingNode.

 ## Example Usage